Airrr17/LoRa_messenger/README.md

 Set DS3231 time and date with sketch from DS3231 library.
 Please use only libraries mentioned in the code (ds3231.h and XPT2046_touch.h).

-ToDo:
+## ToDo:

--Adjust clock and date via interface command.
+- Adjust clock and date via interface command.
--Set\show freq, SpreadingFactor, Bandwidth, CodingRate and syncWord via interface commands.
+- Set\show freq, SpreadingFactor, Bandwidth, CodingRate and syncWord via interface commands.
--Makeup code to use 2D messages array instead of 10 arrays :)
+- Makeup code to use 2D messages array instead of 10 arrays :)
--Better tr\rx messages color marking with alligning to both sides (SMS style).
+- Better tr\rx messages color marking with alligning to both sides (SMS style).
--Show battery voltage on tft.
+- Show battery voltage on tft.
--Vibrate\beeper on msg receive.
+- Vibrate\beeper on msg receive.